 - (1) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
 The student develops word structure knowledge through phonological awareness, print concepts, phonics, and morphology to communicate, decode, and spell.
-The student is expected to: - (A) demonstrate and apply phonetic knowledge by: decoding multisyllabic words; decoding words with multiple sound spelling patterns such as c, k, and q and s, z, soft c, and x; decoding words with silent h and words that use the syllables que-, qui-, gue-, gui-, güe-, and güi-; decoding words with diphthongs and hiatus; decoding common abbreviations; and decoding words with prefixes and suffixes; - (i) demonstrate phonetic knowledge by decoding multisyllabic words - (ii) demonstrate phonetic knowledge by decoding words with multiple sound spelling patterns - (iii) demonstrate phonetic knowledge by decoding words with silent h - (iv) demonstrate phonetic knowledge by decoding words that use the [syllable] que- - (v) demonstrate phonetic knowledge by decoding words that use the [syllable] qui-
+The student is expected to: - (A) demonstrate and apply phonetic knowledge by: decoding words with a prosodic or orthographic accent; decoding words with multiple sound spelling patterns such as c, k, and q and s, z, soft c, and x; decoding words with silent h and words that use the syllables que-, qui-, gue-, gui-, güe-, and güi-; becoming very familiar with the concept of hiatus and diphthongs and the implications for orthographic accents; decoding and differentiating meaning of a word based on a diacritical accent; and decoding words with prefixes and suffixes; - (i) demonstrate phonetic knowledge by decoding words with a prosodic or orthographic accent - (ii) demonstrate phonetic knowledge by decoding words with multiple sound spelling patterns - (iii) demonstrate phonetic knowledge by decoding words with silent h - (iv) demonstrate phonetic knowledge by decoding words that use the [syllable] que- - (v) demonstrate phonetic knowledge by decoding words that use the [syllable] qui- - (vi) demonstrate phonetic knowledge by decoding words that use the [syllable] gue- - (vii) demonstrate phonetic knowledge by decoding words that use the [syllable] gui- - (viii) demonstrate phonetic knowledge by decoding words that use the [syllable] güe- - (ix) demonstrate phonetic knowledge by decoding words that use the [syllable] güi-